peterkuma/peterkuma.net/photos/tan1802/index.md

   - IMG_20180315_105947.jpg
 ---

-## R/V Tangaroa voyage TAN1802 from Wellington, New Zealand to the Ross Sea, Southern Ocean (2018)
+## R/V Tangaroa voyage TAN1802 from Wellington, Aotearoa/New Zealand to the Ross Sea, Southern Ocean (2018)

 **License:** Public domain ([CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)). *To the extent possible under law, Peter Kuma has waived all copyright and related or neighboring rights to the R/V Tangaroa voyage TAN1802 photos.
-This work is published from: New Zealand.*
+This work is published from: Aotearoa/New Zealand.*